Luxury hotels in Poland by the sea – our inspirations

 Cuisine profile: Mediterranean with a Baltic twist.

-Why go?
-The restaurant is right on the beach, and the sea view is the perfect backdrop for a gourmet dinner.
-The specialty is seafood dishes and homemade pasta.
+Why is it worth it?
+The restaurant is located right by the beach, and the sea view provides the perfect backdrop for an exquisite dinner.
+The specialties include seafood dishes and homemade pasta.

 40158090 2273936939286349 3021405137915609088 N